 by terror management theory).

 For attitudes and persuasion, I am interested in how group-level phenomena impact people's attitude development, attitude change, and behavior.
 For example, I have investigated how attitude ambivalence and social norms interact to predict health-related behavioral intentions and future behaviors.
 Across three experiments I have been able to demonstrate that when people are attitudinally ambivalent about a health-related topic (adolescent marijuana use in one study and college-aged tobacco use in another) they look to the group (and the norms of that group) in order to know what to think (what their attitude should be) and how to behave.

-I am a brand-new graduate student in the SITH lab.
+I am a second year graduate student in the SITH lab.
 I was raised 40 miles south of Salt Lake City, and earned my Bachelor's Degree at Utah Valley University.
-I'm interested in social identity, uncertainty reduction, intragroup behavior, and social metacognition.
+I'm interested in social identity, self-uncertainty, and information processing.
 I distract myself from school with camping, cooking, film, visual art, and theatre.

-I am a fourth year graduate student in the SITH lab.
+I am a fifth year graduate student in the SITH lab.
 I am originally from the Chicagoland area and I received my undergraduate degree from Saint Mary's University of Minnesota.
-My research interests include intergroup violence, extremism, uncertainty, risk-taking, and stress.
-Current projects of mine are focused on self-sacrifice during group-level retaliation, how ostracism impacts group identification, and the physiological markers of uncertainty.
+My research focuses on group members' behavioral, attitudinal, and physiological reactions to complex situations including aversive emotions, uncertainty, risk, pain, and stress.
+Current projects of mine are testing how uncertainty influences perceived prototypicality and self-stereotyping, group member responses to ostracism, and the physiological markers of uncertainty.
 During my free time I enjoy playing sand volleyball and tasting wine.